I’ll write this page in English, since it will only interest those who are not native or fluent French speakers.

 Also, if anyone feels like sharing in detail about their language learning experience, don’t hesitate to send me a message and I’ll insert it into this page, or if it is long enough, I’ll make a new page for it.

 The only language that I have somewhat learned on a mission field is Hindi, and I never got to the point that I could actually preach in Hindi (not that there were many opportunities), the closest I got to that was telling flannel graph stories in a mix of Hindi and Nepali to Nepali children in the Himalaya.
-I was capable of conversing with people in the Hindi language by the end of my two-year term in India as well as greeting people in 2 or 3 other local languages.
+I was capable of conversing with people in the Hindi language by the middle of my two-year term in India as well as greeting people in 2 or 3 other local languages.
 I have also learned a few languages in school (although I hardly use them, so I am slowly losing them), which has left me with the thought that learning languages in school is not a bad thing, but is quite inefficient timewise, and will almost never make you fluent, unless you (the teenage student), are really enthused about practising that particular language as much as possible.